 I’m here to tell you that that is not true.
 My son, as he was born, is perfect.
 Ideal?
 No. Perfect?
 Absolutely.
 My honor, as his mother, is to give him EVERYTHING.
 That includes access to technology that will give him the best chance to comprehend and develop spoken language.
 When he is older, he can choose for himself whether or not to keep that access, and I will make it clear that we love him no matter what.
 It will be clear that we will respect and support his choices, regardless.

 So here we are.
-Sawyer is 11 months old, nearly one month away from his surgery for cochlear implants with Advanced Bionics.
+Sawyer is 10 months old, less than two months away from his surgery for hearing implants with Advanced Bionics.
 We have weathered the great deaf-culture divide and finally gained some knowledge that we hope to share with those who may just be beginning their own journey.
 We have blazed a trail.
 We have forged our own path.
 And we welcome you to journey with us.

 The decisions you make in the first six months of your child’s hearing journey are imperative, and incredibly difficult.
 People are going to rush you, and treat you as though they are on the cutting edge of all knowledge so you would be unwise not to heed their advice – and they probably won’t show much empathy or patience.
 Heck, we upset one auditory verbal therapist because we refused to forego Sign Language until we felt as though we were more educated on the subject and the direction our journey might take us in.
-She literally told us that we were making a terrible decision that would forever ruin our son.
-It is okay to disagree with the professionals.
+She literally told us that we were making a terrible decision that would ruin our son.

-One the other side, the sign language community often negated our choices to seek further development with the spoken language.
-Too often, we felt our choices were disrespected.
+One the other side, the sign language community often negated our choices to see further development with the spoken language.
+We often felt our choices were disrespected.
 People we thought we trusted, praised our choice for total communication, and still often disrespected the other members of our team.
-Many in the total deaf community accused us of abusing our son, and not loving him enough to accept him as he is.
-They are right to say there is nothing wrong with him, but they tend to go further than they should by openly insulting us, and the decisions we have made.

 No matter how hard we tried to do what was right – for OUR son and family, it seemed we were always wrong.
-But your choices aren’t wrong if you’re making them for the best interest of your child.
+But your choices are never wrong if you’re making them for the best interest of your child.

 That’s what your first 6 months will be about… educating yourself, trial and error, making tough decisions that will have lifelong lasting affects – and all while being bullrushed, disrespected, and constantly evaluated.
 And none of that takes into consideration what you might also be dealing with in your personal life, or any other medical testing to which your child might have to submit.
 It is a hard journey.
 The hardest I have ever endured.

-Now, my son babbles!
+But my son babbles!
 He says “mama”, “ga”, “buh-buh”.
-He loves to listen to his own strawberries and his own voice!
+He loves to listen to his own strawberries!
 We did not expect our son to develop any language, or to learn how to communicate.
-We did not anticipate his ability to hear and enjoy music.
 But I’m here to tell you that our choices and our efforts were more than enough.
 Our reward was greater than expected.
 Our resolve was tested and found strong.
-Our son is happy, and that is because of the decisions we made based off of his cues and personality.

 Yes, you need to act quickly.
 You need to do something.
 Anything.
 Do not sit there thinking that your child will just magically meet their development milestones, or even cry about how they won’t.
 Hearing loss is not an end all.
 It is a journey, and it requires action, resolve, and for you to be an advocate.
-It is okay to disagree with the professionals.
-It is okay to make unpopular decisions.
-You, and you alone, know the whole truth about your child.
-So, and you alone, are the only one qualified to make those decisions.
-Don’t let anyone treat you otherwise.
 Show your child he or she is worth fighting for – and then teach them to fight.